Leonardo-Boss/suckless-site/www.suckless.org/gsoc.md

 ----------
 We are home of quality software such as dwm, dmenu, libixp, and wmii, with a focus on simplicity, clarity and frugality.
 Our [philosophy](/common/) is about keeping things simple, minimal and elitist.
-We believe it should become the mainstream philosophy in the IT sector.
-Unfortunately the tendency to complex, error-prone and slow software seems to be predominanat in present-day software industry.
+We believe this should become the mainstream philosophy in the IT sector.
+Unfortunately, the tendency for complex, error-prone and slow software seems to be prevalent in present-day software industry.
 We intend to prove the opposite with our software projects.

 Our project focuses on advanced and experienced computer users.
-In contrast to the usual proprietary software world or many mainstream Free Software projects who focus more on average and normal end users, we think that experienced users are pretty much ignored by software projects.
+In contrast to the usual proprietary software world or many mainstream Free Software projects that focus more on average and normal end users, we think that experienced users are mostly ignored by software projects.
 This is particularly true for user interfaces, such as graphical environments on desktop computers, on mobile devices, and in so-called Web applications.
-We believe that the market of experienced users is growing continously, because every computer user advances during the time and looks for more appropriate solutions for his work style from time to time.
+We believe that the market of experienced users is growing continously, with each user looking for more appropriate solutions for his/her work style from time to time.

-Furthermore, minimalism quickly yields reasonable and attainable results;
-other organizations with a different approach may finish with unreliable and uncompleted projects.
+Furthermore, minimalism results in reasonable and attainable goals.
+While other organizations, without a driving philosophy of minimalism, may furnish unreliable and incomplete projects, we strive to maintain minimalism and clarity to drive development to completion.

-Unlike most Free Software projects strong leadership is essential to us.
+Unlike most Free Software projects, strong leadership is essential to us.
-Our projects are usually led by a single person, who maintains the mainline code repository.
+Our projects are usually led by a single person who maintains the mainline code repository.
 Users discuss, review and contribute to the project on [Dedicated project mailing lists and on IRC](/common/community.html).